sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 ### Questions

+!!! note "Question"
-Q: Were all the contigs circularised?
+    Were all the contigs circularised?
 Why/why not?

+    ???
+"Answer"

+!!! note "Question"
-Q: Circlator can set the start of the sequence at a particular gene.
+    Circlator can set the start of the sequence at a particular gene.
 Which gene does it use?
 Is this appropriate for all contigs?

+    ???
+"Answer"
-A: Uses dnaA for the chromosomal contig.
+        Uses dnaA for the chromosomal contig.
 For other contigs, uses a centrally-located gene.
 However, ideally, plasmids would be oriented on a gene such as repA.
 It is possible to provide a file to Circlator to do this.

 ## Find smaller plasmids